Jatinbhardwaj30/Json_Schema_Builder/README.md

 String: For text values.

         Number: For numerical values.

         Boolean: For true/false values.

         Nested: Create nested objects to organize related fields.

         Array: Define arrays of strings, numbers, booleans, or even nested objects.

 Dynamic Field Management:

-Add Fields: Quickly add new fields to your schema.
+   -> Add Fields: Quickly add new fields to your schema.

-Remove Fields: Easily delete fields you no longer need.
+   ->Remove Fields: Easily delete fields you no longer need.

 Drag-and-Drop Reordering: Rearrange the order of your fields by simply dragging and dropping them into place.

 Field Validation:

-Required Fields: Ensure essential fields are not left empty.
+    -> Required Fields: Ensure essential fields are not left empty.

-Unique Keys: Prevent duplicate field names within the same level of the schema.
+    -> Unique Keys: Prevent duplicate field names within the same level of the schema.

 Collapse/Expand Nested Fields: Keep your workspace tidy by collapsing or expanding nested object and array fields.